mkhodak/offconvex.github.io/_posts/alacarte.md

 </p>

 Now we turn to the task mentioned in the opening para of this post.
 [Herbelot and Baroni](http://aclweb.org/anthology/D17-1030) constructed a "nonce" dataset consisting of single-word concepts and their Wikipedia definitions, to test algorithms that "simulate the process by which a competent speaker encounters a new word in known contexts."
 They tested various methods, including a modified version of word2vec.
 As we show in the table below, *à la carte* embedding outperforms all their methods in terms of the average rank of the target vector's similarity with the constructed vector.
+The true word embedding is among the closest 165 or so word vectors to our embedding.
-Note that the vocabulary size exceeds 200K, so the true vector being among the closest 200 or so vectors is quite good.
+(Note that the vocabulary size exceeds 200K, so this is considered a strong performance.)

 <p style="text-align:center;">
 <img src="/assets/nonce.svg" width="40%" />